aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The principle means that the **modules formed into a component** must belong to a **cohesive group**.
 A component cannot consist of a random mixture of modules.
 There must be a **common purpose all modules share**.
 It's quire **obvious**.

-What is **not obvious**: modules grouped together into a component should be releasable.
+What is **not obvious**: modules grouped together into a **component** should be **releasable**.
 The same release number, release tracking and release docs should make sense both to the author and users.